NDZL/-public-NFC_PRINTER_STAGER/README.md

 the public version, just the apk released, of the private repo https://github.com/NDZL/NFC_PRINTER_STAGER

 NFC_PRINTER_STAGER aims at easing staging of Zebra printers, exploiting NFC and BT connections.

 Instructions:
-- bump a NFC-enable device into a Zebra printer
+- bump a NFC-enabled device into a Zebra printer
 - ensure your device has the BT on
 - fill in one of the 4 slots (which have persistent memory) with any SGD/ZPL code -- some predefined weblink endpoints come by default